TheMindOfCasinoOwners/CasinoSource/README.md

 # We Have:

 Over 45+ GB Games so its like 1300 game.
 We have Stake Script, 1Win Script, Goldsvet (old and new) Script, Betfury Script, Bet365 Script And Many Other Casino And Betting Website Scripts...

+# IF THIS REPO GETS 50 STARS WE WILL PUBLISH ONE SOURCE CODE IT CAN BE A GAME OR SCRIPT